 Have you gone through writer's burnout?
 What helped you overcome it?
 What's your best advice for writers struggling with burnout?

-Take fifteen minutes to share your story if you’ve gotten through a time like this.
-If you’ve never experienced burnout, share some of the things that keep you motivated to write.
+Take fifteen minutes to share your story if you've gotten through a time like this.
+If you've never experienced burnout, share some of the things that keep you motivated to write.
+If it helps you to write it from a character's perspective to get some distance from your own struggles, go for it.